Weighted Khovanov-Lauda-Rouquier algebras: The geometry of quivers

 \begin{lemma} The non-zero classes $[X^{\sigma}_{\Bi,\Bj}]$ are a basis of $H^{BM,G_{\nu}}_*\big(X_\Bi\times_{E_\nu}X_\Bj\big)$ over $H^*_{G_\nu}(\Fl_{\Bi})$. \end{lemma} \begin{proof} Pick a total order on permutations refining Bruhat order; our inductive statement is that $[X^{\sigma}_{\Bi,\Bj}]$ for $\si\leq \tau$ is a basis of $H^{BM,G_{\bd}}_*(\cup_{\si\preceq \tau}X_{\Bi;\Bj}^{\si})$.
 If $\tau=1$, then $X_{\Bi;\Bj}^{1}$ is an affine bundle over $\Fl_\Bi=\Fl_{\Bj}$, since the left and right flags must agree.
 Thus, its equivariant Borel-Moore homology is freely generated over $H^*(\Fl_{\Bi})$ by $[X^{1}_{\Bi,\Bj}]$.

 Now, by induction, let $\tau'$ be maximal w.r.t $\tau'\prec \tau$.
 Then we have long exact sequence The space $\becircled{X}_{\Bi;\Bj}^{\tau} $ is an affine bundle over the space in $\Fl_{\Bi}\times \Fl_{\Bj}$ with relative position $\tau$, since being compatible with two fixed flags is a linear condition on matrix coefficients of quiver representations, and all fibers are conjugate under the action of $G_\nu$.
 This space is, in turn, an affine bundle over $\Fl_{\Bi}$ since the space of flags of relative position exactly $\tau$ to a fixed flag is an affine space.
-Thus, the equivariant Borel-Moore homology $ H^{BM,G_\bd}_i(\becircled{X}_{\Bi;\Bj}^{\tau})$ is free of rank 1 over $H^*(BG_{\Bi})$ if the unloading of $\Bi$ is sent to the unloading of $\Bj$ by $\tau$, and rank 0 otherwise.
+Thus, the equivariant Borel-Moore homology $ H^{BM,G_\bd}_i(\becircled{X}_{\Bi;\Bj}^{\tau})$ is free of rank 1 over $H^*(BG_{\Bi})$ if the unloading of $\Bi$ is sent to the unloading of $\Bj$ by $\tau$, and rank 0 otherwise (since the space is empty).
 Furthermore, it is generated by the fundamental class of $\becircled{X}_{\Bi;\Bj}^{\tau}$ and in particular all lies in even degree.
-This shows that, by induction, all groups appearing in the above sequence vanish in odd degree, so the l.e.s. splits into a sum of s.e.s.
+This shows that, by induction, all groups appearing in the above sequence vanish in odd degree, so the long exact sequence splits into a sum of short exact sequences.

 Thus, any subset of $ H^{BM,G_\bd}_i(\cup_{\si\preceq \tau}X_{\Bi;\Bj}^{\si})$ consisting of a basis of $H^{BM,G_\bd}_i(\cup_{\si\preceq \tau'}X_{\Bi;\Bj}^{\si})$ and an element projecting to $[\becircled{X}_{\Bi;\Bj}^{\tau}]$ (if that space is non-empty) is a basis of $ H^{BM,G_\bd}_i(\cup_{\si\preceq \tau}X_{\Bi;\Bj}^{\si})$.
 Since $[{X}_{\Bi;\Bj}^{\tau}]$ projects to $[\becircled{X}_{\Bi;\Bj}^{\tau}]$ if that class is non-zero, and is itself 0 otherwise, induction yields the desired fact. \end{proof}